Summit County Property Taxes

 The median home value in Summit County, Utah is $1,000,400, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Utah?
+How does Summit County rank for property taxes in Utah?

 Counties with Similar Tax Rates